 Lam Soon Singapore will be funding garden builds and wellness programmes in various organisations, while EGC heads the projects with our expertise.
 Beneficiaries include schools, elderly care centres, and rehabilitation and recovery centres.
 We are aligned in our passion for sustainability and community, and are excited to be working together to bring nature and farming closer to Singaporeans.

-1-Arden Food Forest is an open-to-the-public sky garden with multiple themed garden beds, and unparalleled views.
+1-Arden Chef's Garden is an open-to-the-public sky garden with multiple themed garden beds, and unparalleled views.

 Located on the 51st floor of CapitaSpring, the world’s highest edible garden offers panoramic views of the city, while boasting amazing close-ups of beautiful locally-grown produce.